-By franchising large volumes of sequential data in the file system, SortCL takes the transformation overhead out of the BI layer.
-By combining and multi-threading the big data transformation and re-mapping work, SortCL also saves job design, computation, and I/O cycle time.
+By integrating large volumes of sequential data in the file system, SortCL takes the overhead of data transformation out of the BI layer.
+By combining and multi-threading the big data manipulations, SortCL also saves job design, computation, and I/O cycle time.
 Savings also manifest in the BI front-end, since query and display (responses) are faster with smaller inputs.
-SortCL can also prepare data for SOA, web services, data modeling, security, and advanced statistical applications like SAS and SPSS.

-CoSort’s SortCL is routinely used for data franchising for BI platforms like Business Objects, Cognos, Microstrategy, and Excel spreadmarts.
+CoSort’s SortCL is routinely used for data franchising into BI platforms like Business Objects, Cognos, Microstrategy, Splunk, Tableau, and Excel spreadmarts.
 IRI also partners directly with best-of-breed dashboard vendors like Dimensional Insight and IVIZ Group, as SortCL can pare huge, disparate legacy and database extract files into aggregated, sorted, and filtered CSV and XML subsets designed to populate their Diver and iDashboard platforms, respectively.
-From there, users can run a variety of custom queries, modifications, and dynamic reports to visualize, and interact with, data at multiple levels of granularity, and cycle this data through additional, heterogeneous data integration and display processes.
-Finally, because the IRI Workbench GUI supporting SortCL runs on Eclipse, BIRT users can take SortCL target data conveniently and produce custom reports in the same environment!
+SortCL can also prepare data for SOA, web services, data modeling, security, and advanced statistical applications like R, SAS and SPSS.